Madivoli/airfare_analysis/data_analysis_and_reporting.md

 <img width="1362" height="728" alt="image" src="https://github.com/user-attachments/assets/5c5d3240-7fdb-4d85-bfd6-4ecfc99e1f2e" />

+🔍 **Key Insights**
+- The analysis shows that **Boston, MA** (with airports BOS, MHT, and PVD) and **Chicago, IL** (with airports MDW and ORD) **are the company's two primary outbound hubs**, **handling more passenger traffic than other airports**.
+- These cities have the **highest passenger volumes**, with multiple airports in each contributing significantly to overall traffic.
+- In contrast, **some cities**, like Detroit, MI, **have very low outbound passenger counts across their airports** (for example, DET and DTT with counts of 128 and 230, respectively).
+- This **suggests that these areas either have low demand for air travel** or that **the company's services in these locations are not attracting enough passengers**.
+•	**Within the same city, certain airports outperform others considerably**.
+For instance, in Dallas/Fort Worth, DFW serves 8,016 passengers, making it a much busier hub than DAL, which serves 6,882 passengers, and FTW, which only serves 7.
+This level of detail is **crucial for effective route planning**.

+📉 **Business and Operational Implications**
+- The airline's **resources, including marketing, flight scheduling, and maintenance, should be concentrated on high-traffic hubs** such as Boston and Chicago.
+This focus will help maximize the return on investment.
+- **Low-traffic hubs may be operating at a loss** and could be **subsidized by the profitable routes** from the main hubs, which creates an unsustainable business model.
+- The analysis indicates **a need for targeted marketing strategies**.
+The company should **avoid a one-size-fits-all approach**.
+- In Boston and Chicago, **marketing efforts should concentrate on maintaining and expanding the existing customer base**, while different strategies are needed in cities like Detroit or Houston to **build awareness and attract new passengers**.

+💡 **Recommendations for Managers**
+- Managers should **prioritize enhancing the passenger experience at busy hubs** like Boston and Chicago.
+This could include **increasing the frequency of popular routes** or **adding new ones to meet high demand**.
+•	Additionally, managers should **conduct a thorough review of low-performing hubs to identify the reasons for the low traffic**.
+Is it due to strong competition, or is there simply a lack of interest in airtravel travel in those areas?
+•	Managers should **utilize airport-level data to make more informed decisions**.
+For instance, in Dallas/Fort Worth, they should focus operations at DFW while reassessing the necessity of maintaining services at FTW, considering its very low passenger count.

 ----
 **Inbound Traffic**
 <img width="1365" height="728" alt="image" src="https://github.com/user-attachments/assets/b1ae1742-ff66-436b-bc18-3dd09433f6f4" />

+🔍 **Key Insights**
+- **Washington, D.C. and New York airports collectively received a significant number of inbound passengers**, making these routes **the airline's most important destinations**.
+In total, these airports handled 68,536 incoming passengers.
+- In contrast to the outbound data, which was heavily skewed toward cities like Boston, Chicago, and Dallas, t**he inbound traffic is more evenly distributed.**
+- The top cities for inbound passenger counts include Washington, D.C., Dallas/Fort Worth, Houston, Los Angeles, and Miami, all showing strong and consistent numbers.
+- Similar to outbound traffic, **certain airports within a city are more popular than others**.
+For instance, in Los Angeles, LAX airport had the highest number of passengers, with 4,444, followed closely by ONT with 4,405, SNA with 4,401, BUR with 4,322, and LGB with 3,903.

+📉 **Business and Operational Implications**
+- **The high volume of incoming traffic to cities** such as Washington (31,623), San Francisco (22,096), New York (36,913), and Los Angeles (21,475) **indicates that these are crucial markets for the airline**.
+- Therefore, **the airline must ensure that its services to and from these cities are reliable** and of **high quality to retain this customer base**.
+- The **significant inbound traffic across multiple cities suggests a healthy and diversified market**.
+The airline could **consider expanding its services in these areas** or **developing new routes that connect to these major hubs**.
+- This data is **vital for operational planning**, particularly **in terms of logistics and scheduling**.
+- It enables the company to **prepare for peak arrival times at various airports**, ensuring that they have the necessary fleets and pilots available to efficiently manage passenger loads.

+💡 **Recommendations for Managers**
+- Given the significant inbound traffic to New York and Washington, **the airline should consider investing in its services to and from these hubs**.
+- This investment could involve **adding more frequent flights, enhancing amenities, or launching a targeted marketing campaign** to establish itself as the preferred carrier for flights to and from New York and Washington.
+- The analysis identifies specific airports that are priorities for inbound traffic. **The airline should ensure that its routes and services to airports such as LAX and JFK receive top priority**.
+- Managers need to **conduct a comparative analysis by examining inbound data alongside analyzed outbound data to gain valuable insights into the relationship between the two**.
+- For example, a route with high inbound traffic but low outbound traffic — or vice versa — may indicate **an imbalance that needs to be addressed, potentially through adjustments to pricing strategies or service offerings**.

 ---
 ---
 **Seasonal Trends**

 The goal is to **analyze the total passengers count over time** (from 1993 to 2024) **to identify seasonal peaks and troughs in travel demand**.
 By leveraging this information, Tahmeed Bus Company can **optimize operations, pricing, and marketing to maximize revenue and improve service quality**.
 For example, during predictable peak seasons, such as December holidays, Tahmeed can **implement dynamic pricing to increase fares and maximize profits**.
 For off-peak seasons, they can **offer promotional discounts to stimulate demand and fill otherwise empty seats**.

 <img width="1361" height="727" alt="image" src="https://github.com/user-attachments/assets/61d05b07-30f4-4ebc-9c8d-416dd8c39a27" />

+🔍 **Key Insights**
+- **There was a significant decline in passenger travel**, dropping from 1,538,138 in 1993 to 397,667 in 1994.
+This represented **a decrease of over 70% in just one year, which was a major red flag**.
+- This decline may have been **influenced by a series of high-profile air disasters** (such as USAIR Flight 427, American Eagle Flight 4184, China Airlines Flight 140, and Aeroflot Flight 593) and **safety concerns in 1994**, which **contributed to a temporary decrease in public confidence and travel demand for airlines.**
+- From a peak of 2,710,824 in 2006, **there was a general, though inconsistent, upward and downward trend in passenger travel**.
+For example, in 2020, the number dropped to 1,131,511, **primarily due to the COVID-19 travel restrictions**.
+- However, it **rebounded** to 2,979,369 in 2021 a**fter the easing of those restrictions**.
+Since the 2020 decline, the industry has recovered to a high of 3,202,075 in 2023.

+📉 **Business and Operational Implications**
+- **The significant drops in passenger numbers during 1993-1994 and 2019-2020 periods resulted in substantial revenue loss for airlines**.
+With fewer passengers, their income was greatly affected, **jeopardizing financial stability** and **potentially leading to operational cutbacks**, such as staff reductions.
+- Additionally, **the long-term, gradual decline in passenger numbers indicates a shrinking overall demand for air travel**.
+- Operating a fleet of aircraft with significantly fewer passengers can lead to **operational inefficiencies** and **poor resource allocation, where costs may exceed revenue.**

+💡 **Recommendations for Managers**
+- Airline management needs to **conduct a root cause analysis to understand the significant drops in passenger counts in the years 1994, 2001-2003, 2020, and 2024**.
+- It's important to identify the major events that occurred during or just before these years, such as new competition, service quality issues, changes in public transportation policies, or global events like a pandemic.
+- Additionally, **performing a competitor analysis will help identify the company's competitors, their pricing strategies, and their service offerings**.
+- This will **aid in determining whether the decline in passengers is due to a shift in customer preferences or the result of a more competitive market.**
+- Based on this analysis, **airlines should consider re-evaluating their current routes to better match demand**.
+Some routes may need to be **scaled back or discontinued**, while new **routes in high-demand areas could be explored to increase ridership and improve efficiency**.
+- To regain customers, **airlines should focus on enhancing the passenger experience**.
+This may involve **upgrading the fleet**, **ensuring timely arrivals and departures**, and **implementing a customer feedback system to proactively address service issues**.